Santosh051985/Data-Mining/Readme_PCA.md

+Principal component analysis (PCA) is a technique to bring out strong patterns in a dataset by supressing variations.
+It is used to clean data sets to make it easy to explore and analyse.
+The algorithm of Principal Component Analysis is based on a few mathematical ideas namely: Variance and Convariance.
 Following Steps are perform while development of Principal Component Analysis Algorithm.
 1. Importing required libraries
 2.Store the dataset on variable with help of read function